gardener/gardener/docs/api-reference/core.md

 </td>
 <td>
 <em>(Optional)</em>
-<p>LastInitiationTime is the most recent time when the observability-user credential rotation was initiated.</p>
+<p>LastInitiationTime is the most recent time when the observability credential rotation was initiated.</p>
 </td>
 </tr>
 <tr>